 I pay very close attention to the emerging field of self-publishing, first and foremost the incredible writers over at LeanPub.

 One publisher that deserves a big shout out here is Packt Publishing for their daily free e-book deal.
-Come on, there’s no strings attached, no catch.
-They give away one free e-book every day.
+There are no strings attached, there’s no catch: They give away one free e-book every day.
 I appreciate that very much, so thanks to the ladies and gents in Birmingham.

 Last but not least, there’s a great list over at GitHub with links to hundreds of free IT and programming books.